prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Tag of Alertmanager container image to be deployed.
+<p>tag of Alertmanager container image to be deployed.
 Defaults to the value of <code>version</code>.
 Version is ignored if Tag is set.
 Deprecated: use &lsquo;image&rsquo; instead.
 The image tag can be specified as part of the image URL.</p>
 </td>